GeoGenetics-edu/case-study-data-processing-documentation-team-6/README.md

 `
 Ursidae was not detected because the reads added to the query dataset were extracted from a competitively matched dataset so conserved regions of the mitochondria were missing, causing `euka` to label the poor breadth of coveraged reads as contaminants.

 Found Bovidae which was not present in holi results.
-This is due to the absence of Bovidae in the reference database used in holi.
+This is due to the absence of Bovidae in the reference database used in holi:

+`zgrep NC_001941 ~/course/data/shared/taxonomy/acc2taxid.map.gz`